Quarkus Roq Data

 import io.quarkiverse.roq.data.runtime.annotations.DataMapping;

-Inject the Car record into a resource class.
+Then inject the Mountain record into a resource class.

 Resource.java